Pages

 when they hear the word ‘epilepsy’

-will fear bubble beneath polite surfaces, stirring violent images?
+will fear bubble beneath polite surfaces, stir violent images?

 will sympathy push meaning aside?